Approximation of multipartite quantum states: revised version with new applications: Applications

 Note that direct proof of (\ref{LB-1}) in the infinite-dimensional case requires technical efforts (especially, if $S(\rho)=S(\rho_{A_j})=+\infty$). \end{example}

 \begin{example} It is shown in \cite{ERUB} that

 for any pure state $\rho$ in a tripartite finite-dimensional quantum system $A_1A_2A_3$.

-Proposition \ref{REE-FDA} allows us to show that all the inequalities in (\ref{LB-2}) with $E_R^*=E_R$ (resp. with $E_R^*=E_R^{\infty}$) remain valid for any pure state $\rho$ of a tripartite infinite-dimensional system provided that any two of the states $\rho_{A_1}$, $\rho_{A_2}$ and $\rho_{A_3}$ have finite entropy (resp. have the FA-property).\footnote{This assumption and the purity of the state $\rho$ imply, by Theorem 1 in \cite{FAP}, the finiteness of all the entropies $S(\rho_{A_iA_j})$ involved in (\ref{LB-2}).} Indeed, it suffices to show that
+Proposition \ref{REE-FDA} allows us to show that \begin{itemize} \item all the inequalities in (\ref{LB-2}) with $E_R^*=E_R$ remain valid (with possible value $+\infty$ in one or both sides) for any pure state $\rho$ of a tripartite infinite-dimensional system; \item all the inequalities in (\ref{LB-2}) with with $E_R^*=E_R^{\infty}$ remain valid for any pure state $\rho$ of a tripartite infinite-dimensional system provided that any two of the states $\rho_{A_1}$, $\rho_{A_2}$ and $\rho_{A_3}$ have the FA-property.\footnote{This assumption and the purity of the state $\rho$ imply, by Theorem 1 in \cite{FAP} and inequality (\ref{ER-UB}), the finiteness of all terms in (\ref{LB-2}).} \end{itemize}

+Indeed, note first that in the case $E_R(\rho)=+\infty$ all the inequalities in (\ref{LB-2}) with $E_R^*=E_R$ hold trivially.
+Thus, to derive both claims from Proposition \ref{REE-FDA} it suffices (by symmetry) to show that